 This burn patch is being created using a heavy hand pressure.

-The color started out dark, but quickly faded.
+Notice how color started out dark, but quickly faded.
 Plus, the color isn’t very uniform.
 Often the hand speed varies when using a heavy pressure, and that further contributes to the uneven results.

 Tip 5 – Burn direction